William Spencer Anderson: Politics

 Anderson was a member of the dominant True Whig Party and was elected to the House of Representatives in 1869.
 He became Speaker of the House following the inauguration of Edward James Roye in 1870.
 Roye commissioned Anderson to pioneer a more direct route to Moussodougou (in modern Burkina Faso) than that which had been previously used by explorer and politician Benjamin Anderson.
 Benjamin Anderson, who was then secretary of the treasury, was partly responsible for planning the venture.
-William Spencer Anderson left Monrovia during the House's recess in May 1870 with a supply of trade goods, a number of ports, and an armed escort.
+William Spencer Anderson left Monrovia during the House's recess in May 1870 with a supply of trade goods, a number of porters, and an armed escort.

 Anderson was tasked with establishing a road, protected by a series of fortified posts, to link Monrovia and Moussodougou.
 He was authorised to purchase land and negotiate treaties with local tribes in order to facilitate this.
 Anderson reached Kpayekwele having brought some 150,000 people under Liberian control and purchased 250 square miles of land.
 He wrote back to Monrovia to say he was ending the expedition, claiming his "means are exhausted".
 He was likely referring to the prevention of his journey by warring local groups, though the delay may also have been caused by lack of resources, ill health, or political reasons.
 He returned to Monrovia in August with samples of trade goods.
 He was entrusted with the son of the chieftain of Kpayekwele to educate in Monrovia.

 In 1871 Anderson was tasked by Roye with negotiating a loan from British financiers.
 He managed to secure $500,000 through David Chinery, the British consul-general, but the terms of the loan were criticized for being unworkable, and Anderson was arrested.
 Anderson was killed in a shooting carried out by Jesse Sharp on 27 September 1872.
 Anderson was shot as he left a courthouse where a trial had just ended in his favor and the assassination was linked to politics, Roye having been recently ousted by his political opponents.